-All new development must maximise opportunities to enhance the existing local green infrastructure and, where possible, create network links to encourage the use of existing footpath and cycleway links to the wider parish and countryside provided proposals would not result in adverse impact on the integrity of the European sites..
+All new development must maximise opportunities to enhance the existing local green infrastructure and, where possible, create network links to encourage the use of existing footpath and cycleway links to the wider parish and countryside provided proposals would not result in adverse impact on the integrity of the European sites.

-6.248.
-Contributes and supports Blakeney Neighbourhood Plan Objectives 1 and 5.
-Core Strategy Spatial Planning Aims 3 and 6.
+6.192 Contributes and supports Blakeney Neighbourhood Plan Objectives 1 and 5, Core Strategy Spatial Planning Aims 3 and 6.

-6.249.
 Dark Night Skies

-- 6.250.
-Ambition: Preserve Dark Night Skies seeking to maintain the 'dark skies' that characterise Blakeney through the implementation of good design principles in the planning process. - 6.251.
-The North Norfolk coast, an Area of Outstanding Natural Beauty, boasts some of the darkest skies in the country, which is a defining feature of one of the identified special qualities of this Area of Outstanding Natural Beauty, namely a sense of remoteness, tranquillity and wildness. - 6.252.
-The absence of lighting on the rural roads and lanes contributes to this, as does the low level of street lighting.
+Ambition: Preserve Dark Night Skies - seeking to maintain the 'dark skies' that characterise Blakeney through the implementation of good design principles in the planning process.

+- 6.193 The Norfolk Coast Area of Outstanding Natural Beauty boasts some of the darkest skies in the country, which is a defining feature of one of the identified special qualities of this Area of Outstanding Natural Beauty, namely a sense of remoteness, tranquility, and wildness. - 6.194 The absence of lighting on the rural roads and lanes contributes to this, as does the low level of street lighting.
 This is particularly the case in our village.
-The risk of increasing light pollution is an issue that threatens the tranquillity and charm of Blakeney.
+The risk of increasing light pollution is an issue that threatens the tranauility and charm of Blakeney.
 Lighting schemes can also be costly and difficult to change, so getting the design right and setting appropriate conditions at the planning stage is important.

-6.253.
-When used properly, planning conditions can enhance the quality of development and enable development to proceed where it would otherwise have been necessary to refuse planning permission, by mitigating the adverse effects.
-The objectives of planning are best served when the to attach power conditions to a planning permission is exercised in a way that is clearly seen to be fair, reasonable and practicable.
-It is important to ensure that conditions are tailored to tackle specific problems, rather than standardised or used to impose broad unnecessary controls18.
+- 6.195 'When used properly, conditions can enhance the quality of development and enable development to proceed where it would otherwise have been necessary to refuse planning permission, by mitigating the adverse effects.
+The objectives of planning are best served when the power to attach conditions to a planning permission is exercised in a way that is clearly seen to be fair, reasonable and practicable.
+It is important to ensure that conditions are tailored to tackle specific problems, rather than standardised or used to impose broad unnecessary controls'.

-- 6.254.
-Paragraph 55 of the National Planning Policy Framework makes clear that planning conditions should be kept to a minimum, and only used where they satisfy all the following tests:
+- 6.196 Paragraph 55 of the National Planning Policy Framework (2019) (paragraph 56 of the NPPF 2021) makes clear that planning conditions should be kept to a minimum, and only used where they satisfy all the following tests:

 - a) necessary;

 - b) relevant to planning;

 - c) relevant to the development to be permitted;

 - d) enforceable;

-- e) precise; and
+- e) precise; and,

 - f) reasonable in all other respects.

-18 Paragraph: 001 Reference ID: 21a-001-20140306
+&lt;sup>15 Paragraph: Planning Practice Guidance Reference ID: 21a-001-20140306